yy4382/obsidian-static-site-export/README.md

 > Wiki links to non-image files won't be changed!

-The "Static Site MD Export" button on panel (Ribbon) does:
+The "All validate files - Static Site MD Export" button on panel (Ribbon) does:

 1. Get all the notes in vault with front matter "published" and the value is true (bool value).
 2. Transform them into general markdown format: